NZT48/seeding/README.md

 ## Salary and sub-treasury

 The Polkadot EVM Collective has its own salary system and sub-treasury system for future use.
-Their values, right now, is always 0.
+Their values, right now, are always 0.
 Any increase or funding is only done through Polkadot referendums.

 ## Seeding